 As a result of this conditioning, our minds are a quagmire of deeply held assumptions about the way things are, that may or may not correspond with ‘reality’, whatever that is.
 There’s a lot out there to question, and even more to distract us from doing so.
 But if we want to live lives that are a product, at least to a degree, of freethinking and autonomous decisions, we have to take this journey.

 If we’re trying to work out how life might look if we could discard the myriad ways we’ve been conditioned, if we want to live lives that are real and meaningful we must be prepared to consider the possibility that everything we know is wrong.
-In fact, I would suggest, this is a pretty good place to start.
+In fact, I would suggest that assuming this is a pretty good place to start.